sg-qa-test/sg-qa-test.github.io/docs/index.md

 The task is split into 3 parts, outlined below, but there are some common requirements for all 3 stages:

 1. All the pages should follow our <a href="/style-guide.html" target="_blank">Global Style Guide</a>
-2. Issues don't need to be explicitly writted down/recorded.
+2. Issues don't need to be explicitly written down/recorded.
 Simply pointing them out will suffice.
 3. Additional credit will be given for pointing out/flagging design issues/glitches/usability problems throughout the exercise.

 ---